oam-dev/rudr/docs/how-to/migrating.md

-# Migrating Kubernetes Resources to Scylla
+# Migrating Kubernetes Resources to Rudr

 This document explains, at a high level, how to represent your Kubernetes applications using the Open Application Model specification.